Menu Close

 “Man also makes history but only in given circumstances and not under the chosen circumstances.”

-There is no difference in freedom and liberty.
+Sometimes it is suggested that the terms freedom and liberty are different.
+However, there is no difference in freedom and liberty.
 Scholars use these terms interchangeably e.g. J.S.
 Mill gave the theory of liberty and freedom of speech and expression.
 Only few thinkers like Karl Marx, Hannah Arendt make difference.

 Marx purposefully preferred freedom because liberty term got linked with liberalism.
 For Marx, so called liberty in capitalist society is false consciousness / alienation.